zxh0/vscode-proto3/README.md

 ### Syntax Highlighting

 The grammar is written in tmLanguage.
-It is written in JSON format and then converted to xml format using [vscode-tmlanguage](https://github.com/Togusa09/vscode-tmlanguage) extension.
+It is written in JSON format and then converted to XML format using [vscode-tmlanguage](https://github.com/Togusa09/vscode-tmlanguage) extension.

 ### Syntax Validation